redlibrarian/redlibrarian.github.io/_posts/2017-07-13-dialectic-of-library-values.markdown

 dialectical cateogory, and making our positions known.
 They can only be resolved over time, that is through a historical process, of ever-increasing crisis leading eventually to fundamental social change.

+It is futile to attempt to play it safe, to future proof, one's own social position through vague, unactionable "values", such as those which are typically propounded through library value statements.
+By default, vague values or values which pretend to neutrality support the unmarked, dominant, culturally hegemonic values of liberalism.
+One has to commit to a set of specific values while not losing sight of the fact that the world changes, moment after moment, and that we ourselves are the products of social contradictions and mediations.
+Understanding the dialectical nature of our relationships does not absolve us from taking a stand; "not taking a stand" means siding with the implicit values of liberalism.
+But the values that we commit to, while specific and actionable, have to be capable of change.
+Five years ago, the open and unapologetic use of public spaces by far-right white supremacist groups was not something we needed to worry about particularly.
+That time has gone, and we need to decide whether our values are social ones, which would deny oxygen to such groups, or political ones, which prioritize the maintenance of hegemony and power above all else.